 Bulgur is a Mediterranean product made from cooked, dried and crushed wheat grains.
 The Bulgur is mentioned in the Bible and some believe that the lentil stew that Jacob gave to Esau in exchange for the firstborn rights is Majadra, a stew of lentils and Bulgur.

 In the markets you will find two main types of Bulgur: coarse and shredded.
 The coarse is cooked and the shredded is soaked in water and not cooked.
 This is the coarse Bulgur.

-Also, it is very good for stuffing vegetables or chicken.
+Also, i t is very good for stuffing vegetables or chicken.

 I highly recommend making Mejadra from it: chop an onion and fry it slowly in plenty of olive oil until golden.
-At the same time, cook small black lentils with water until they soften but not crushed.
+At the same time, cook small black lentils with water until they are soft but not crushed.
 When ready, add the lentils (without water) to the onion and oil.
 Add Bulgur and mix well.
 Add a little water, cover and cook for 15 minutes on small heat.
 If necessary, add salt (usually not needed).
 I like to serve the Megadra with yogurt or Labaneh and a tomato salad.

 coarse Bulgur.
 500Gram

 Keep in a cool dry place for up to six months.
 It can be stored in the freezer for another six months.